TrelisResearch/yet-another-applied-llm-benchmark/README.md

 ## Add API keys

 You should add API keys for any model you want to evaluate.
 The keys are stored in the config.json file.
-You can find a template at [config.json.example](config.json.example)
+You can find a template at [config.json.example](config.json.example).
+Make sure to add this to your .gitignore file so you don't push it accidentally to GitHub.

 Whatever model you are testing, you will also need to load API keys for OpenAI as the default evaluation model.
 This is because a few of the questions require evaluation by a second language model